 Last week we uncovered some of New York City’s former cemeteries that are now populated with park-goers and hotel residents.
 This week, we’re taking a closer look at a cemetery that rarely receives any visitors.
 Located in the western Long Island Sound, Hart Island lies in close proximity to the Bronx–yet it is often unheard and unspoken of.
 As reported by Narratively, the island doesn’t appear on the MTA Subway Map or the Department of Transportation’s bicycle map.
 The 101-acre island serves as a separate burial ground, the city’s last potter’s field, for those who are either unclaimed or whose families couldn’t afford a funeral.
-The island is uninhabited today, but more than 800,000 dead has been buried there since 1869, making it the largest tax-funded cemetery in the world.
+The island is uninhabited today, but more than 1,000,000 dead have been buried there since 1869, making it the largest tax-funded cemetery in the world.

 Even so, there are some “notable” people buried at Hart Island, discovered after.
 Bobby Driscoll, the Disney child actor is buried there.
 He was the voice of Peter Pan in the animated film and stared in Disney’s Song of the South.
 He died unknown, thought to be homeless, so was taken here.
 The grave of the first child to die of AIDS is also on Hart Island.